auser/testkit/README.md

    - MySQL
    - SQLite
 3. Copy `.env.example` to `.env` and configure your database URLs
+4. Copy `.envrc.example` to `.envrc` and configure your environment variables in development
-4. Run tests: `cargo test --all-features`
+5. Run tests: `cargo test --all-features`

 ## License